Gerre44/PYQT4/README.md

 - the not installed .deb are on all the folder included <3.

 ## Contributing
-An helpfully thanks to my family, not sure to Guido. :(

 Please make you sure to install packages by the top.
-Don't get manipulated by no one, live free.
 -GP